10 Tips For How to Increase Energy Levels Naturally

 Food is fuel, so it’s no surprise that it’s high on this list.
 However, not all foods support optimal energy.

-A major cause of fatigue during the day is a crash in blood sugar levels.
+A major cause of fatigue during the day is a crash in the blood sugar level.
 This happens when you consume foods high in sugar.
 These foods provide a quick burst of energy and spike in blood pressure but cause you to crash shortly after, leaving you more exhausted than you were to start with.

 Which Foods Increase Energy Levels?